bailey-lab/msmt_dr_longitudinal_21-23/calculate_intervals/README.md

 year_cov_alt_output/prevalence_summary.tsv files found in the AA_table_visualization folder.
 The outputs are prevalence tables that also contain confidence intervals, and are stored in confidence_interval_outputs.
+Also outputs an aggregated table across years for candidate and validated k13 mutations.

 The script is executed with
 `bash